Nyerguds/MobiusMapEditor/README.md

 * The ability to change a map's theater.
 * A copy & paste function.
 * Support for classic fonts, so 1:1 image exports from Classic mode actually have readable labels.
+* Support for Attack Tarcom orders.
+* Adding info about the selected trigger on the Cell Trigger tool.
+* A filter on waypoints in the Teamtypes
+* Showing linked triggers on the triggers UI